open-slicer/cell/docs/administration/installation.md

 # Installation

-At the end of this section, Cell should be installed.
+By the end of this section, Cell should be installed.
 It will still require configuration.

 ## Installing Snap

 [Snap](https://snapcraft.io) is a great package manager for Linux; it'll make this process a whole lot easier.
-You might already have it, but you're able to use `apt`:
+You might already have it, but you're able to install it with `apt`:

 ```console
 $ sudo apt update